Enhanced Odds Betting Offers, Price Boosts and Free Bets

 Enhanced odds betting offers – also known as price boosts – are becoming increasingly popular with bookies and punters alike.
 The best bookmakers in the business now regularly offer enhanced odds offers as alternative welcome bonuses to the more common free bets and bonuses.

-When offered as welcome bonuses they work by allowing new customers to back a given outcome (e.g. 50/1 on Man City to beat Burnley with Coral).
+When offered as welcome bonuses they work by allowing new customers to back a given outcome (e.g. the latest 50/1 enhanced odds offer with Coral).
 The enhanced odds are usually massively boosted from the standard price and hence offer exceptional betting value to the punter.

 Here we will give you details of the latest enhanced odds offers available and we’ll also give you details of the main terms and conditions to watch out for.